 Lagos offers an incredible number of tours and activities both on land and on water.
 Explore all available boat tours and activities in Lagos here.

 Ericeira is one of Portugal’s most vibrant coastal cities.
 It is also the only protected World Surfing Reserve in Europe, attracting surfers of all levels throughout the year.
 But even if you don’t surf, Ericeira has a lot to offer.

-Ericeira is an excellent beach destination as it has the perfect combination of Portuguese heritage with a modern edge thanks to the vibrant surf scene.
+Ericeira is an excellent beach destination as it combines Portuguese heritage with a modern edge thanks to the lively surf scene.
 While the charming fishing and surf town caters exceptionally well to tourists – primarily surfers and Portuguese tourists, it is yet to be discovered by mass tourism.
 This means Ericeira is a great value-for-money destination.

-Ericeira offers visitors pristine beaches and coastline, incredible local seafood, and a charming cobbled old town with white-washed houses, fisherman cottages, and sleek lounge bars and restaurants.
+Ericeira offers visitors pristine beaches and coastline, incredible local seafood, and a charming cobbled old town with white-washed houses and fisherman cottages.
+You’ll also find sleek lounge bars and restaurants.

 There is also plenty to do around Ericeira, whether exploring the various beaches, taking a surf lesson at the surf school, or taking a day trip to nearby Mafra to visit the monumental Baroque and Neoclassical palace-monastery, the National Palace of Mafra.
 A day trip to Sintra is also possible.
 Ericeira is also within easy reach of Lisbon – less than an hour by direct bus.